shamanez/BERT-like-is-All-You-Need/README.md

-# Imo_Trimodal_SSL
+# Multimodal Speech Emotion Recogntion with Pretrained BERT-like Architectures
-This repositary consist the pytorch code for Multimodal Emotion Recogntion with SSL Embeddings
+This repositary consist the pytorch code for Multimodal Emotion Recogntion with pretreined Roberta and Speech-BERT.

 # Basic strucutre of the code